Dedepya/Dedepya/README.md

 - Delivering efficient database solutions using MySQL, PostgreSQL, and SQL Server.

 ## 🚀 Current Focus:
-Developing advanced projects in React, Next.js, Java Spring Boot and Android.
+- Developing advanced projects in React, Java Spring Boot.
-Diving deeper into AI technologies like LLMs, LLM agents and NLP techniques.
+- Diving deeper into AI technologies like LLMs, LLM agents and NLP techniques.
-Working on my Master’s project to build a website and mobile app for Crop predictive analysis.
+- Working on my Master’s thesis to build a model and website for Fake News Detection.

 ## 📚 I'm Learning:
 Architecting cloud-based solutions using AWS and Azure for enhanced scalability and performance.